-COM140 Media Writing\
+COM140 Media Writing

 Introduces the variety of mass communication mediums students may encounter in their professional careers.
 The course focuses on preparation and presentation of various mass communication formats.
 It examines message construction, framing, and interpretation from the perspective of print and electronic media, public relations, and advertising.
-Study of grammar, spelling, and Associated Press news style is also a focus.
+Study of grammar, spelling, and Associated Press (AP) news style is also a focus.
 A proficiency exam will be given during the semester.
-Students must pass the proficiency test with a "C" or better to pass the course and to continue in the program.
+Students must earn a course grade of "C" or better to progress in the program.

-Terms Offered: SU.
-FL
+Terms Offered: SU, FL